utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/best-practices.md

 ### Protecting sensitive data

 When [creating and sharing environment variables](/docs/sending-requests/managing-environments/#adding-environment-variables), specify example values as the Initial value for the variable.
-Don't add sensitive data as the Initial value because it is shared with users who can access the environment.
+Don't add sensitive data as the Initial value because it's shared with users who can access the environment.
 The Current value is used in your local instance of Postman, and is never synced to your account or shared with your team unless you choose to persist it.

 ![Add Environment](https://assets.postman.com/postman-docs/v10/environment-editor-v10-10.jpg)

 ## Writing detailed documentation

-Write detailed [documentation](/docs/publishing-your-api/authoring-your-documentation/) for each collection and request to help consumers quickly learn how to consume your APIs.
+Write detailed [documentation](/docs/publishing-your-api/authoring-your-documentation/) for each collection and request to help consumers learn how to consume your APIs.
 The following best practices will help you write clear and concise documentation:

 * Standardize the language in your workspace and its APIs.